There Ain't No Justice: Production

 James Curtis adapted his own novel, There Ain't No Justice to provide the screenplay for the film.
 He had done so the year before for one of his own novels, They Drive By Night, for the film of the same name.
 As with that adaptation he found himself having to remove areas of dialogue and story that would not get by the censors of the time.
 Many of these would be depictions of graphic violence against men rather than the sexual nature of his previous novel.

 This was the first film directed by Pen Tennyson, who had served as Assistant Director to Alfred Hitchcock from 1934.
 He would go on to direct two further films before being killed during World War II.

+Michael Balcon wrote "The story was not outstanding from a film point of view but it had excellent characterisation and dialogue, and the atmosphere was wonderfully authentic.
+The strength of the story lay in its honest and realistic portrayal of the life of a Cockney family—much more remarkable in screen entertainment then than it had been in recent years."

 The film features an uncredited role by real life boxer Bombardier Billy Wells, best remembered as one of the gongmen featured in the Rank Organisation films logo.